4jamesccraven/mkdev/README.md

 $ mk imprint test
 Recipe saved successfully to /home/USER/.local/share/mkdev/test.toml.
 ```
-Now the directory is saved and can be deployed anywhere! by running `mk test`
+Now the directory is saved and can be deployed anywhere by running `mk test`
 (because we saved it as test).
 Additionally, if we want to specify where it goes, this can be indicated with a `--`,
 like so: